 Devpost does not and cannot review all User Content or other communications and materials posted to or created by Users accessing the Site, and is not in any manner responsible for the content of these communications and materials.
 You acknowledge that by providing you with the ability to view and distribute User Content and other communications and materials on the site, Devpost is merely acting as a passive conduit for such distribution and is not undertaking any obligation or liability relating to any contents or activities on the Site.
 However, Devpost reserves the right to block or remove communications or materials that it determines to be in violation of the Code of Conduct.

 You are solely responsible for any User Content contributed by you.
 User Content will not be treated as confidential.
+Unless otherwise specified, or if an option does not exist on the Site to hide or restrict access to specific User Content, you should assume that such User Content will be displayed publicly.
+If the Site provides you with the option to do so, you are responsible for indicating what User Content is shared publicly or shared with Posters, including prospective employers and Hackathon sponsors.
 We reserve the right to edit or delete any User Content without notice, in whole or in part, at our sole discretion.
 See Section 8 for details on the Digital Millennium Copyright Act.

-Violation of any of this Section 4 may result in the removal of some or all of your User Content (including Hackathon Content and Submissions), disqualification from a Hackathon, removal or reversal of some or all of your displayed actions taken on the Site, including but not limited to actions to follow another User, like User Content, and/or register for a Hackathon or other event on the Site; and/or termination of your Devpost account at the sole discretion of Devpost and/or a Poster (where applicable).
+Violation of any of this Section 4 may result in the removal of some or all of your User Content (including User Profile Content, Team Page Content, Software, Hackathon Content and Submissions), disqualification from a Hackathon, removal or reversal of some or all of your displayed actions taken on the Site, including but not limited to actions to follow another User, like User Content, and/or register for a Hackathon or other event on the Site; and/or termination of your Devpost account at the sole discretion of Devpost and/or a Poster (where applicable).

 You acknowledge that we shall have the right (but not the obligation) in our sole discretion to pre-screen, refuse, or move any Content that is submitted to the Site.
 You agree that you must evaluate, and bear all risks associated with, the use of any Content, including any reliance on the accuracy, completeness, or usefulness of such Content.